 In 1854, Whitworth patented the first polygonal rifling system, which overcame most of the problems and proved to be extremely accurate as well.
 Unfortunately, Whitworth did not have practical experience in the manufacture of weapons and was unable to produce guns with the consistency required.
 As a result, his invention was soon overtaken by others.
 The invention of the breech-loading weapon eliminated the problems of having to expand the bullet to fill the bore.
 The bullet could be made of the correct diameter to fill the bore and could be inserted into the rifling at the breech end of the barrel.
 In addition, instead of the deep grooving and a long, soft bullet necessary for easy loading and expansion at the breech of a muzzle-loader, shallow rifling and harder bullets could be used.
-This configuration resulted in more uniform bullets, higher velocities, better accuracy and improved trajectory (Heard, 2013).
+This configuration resulted in more uniform bullets, higher velocities, better accuracy, and improved trajectory (Heard, 2013).

-As we can see, there are basically three types of barrels - polygonal rifling, traditional (conventional) rifling and smooth bore, accordingly, the internal shape of the barrels is different.
-Therefore, the projectiles passed in these barrels have different marks of form, some more depicted, some less so.
+There are basically three types of barrels - polygonal rifling, traditional (conventional) rifling and smooth bore, which have different internal shapes.
+Therefore, the projectiles passed in these barrels have different marks of form and some are more depicted than others.
 Identifying private signs is necessary for comparison.
-If such marks do not remain on the surface of the bullet, then it will be unusable for identification, because, the identification process should be based on a comparison of general and individual marks.
-In the case of bullets, the first step is in determining the compatibility of a combination of durable individual barrel channel marks of the experimental weapon.
-Professor Kyle rightly points out, that identification of only the chemical composition and caliber of lead, is inadmissible (Kiely, 2006) (Kiely, 2001).
+If such marks do not remain on the surface of the bullet, it will be unusable for identification.
+This is because the identification process should be based on a comparison of general and individual marks.
+In the case of bullets, the first step is to determine the compatibility of a combination of durable individual barrel channel marks with other bullets or the combination of durable individual barrel marks of the experimental weapon.
+Professor Kyle rightly points out that identification for only the chemical composition and caliber of lead are inadmissible (Kiely, 2006, 2001).

-Richard Safferstein rightly points out that every firearms manufacturer chooses a rifling process that is best suited to meet the production standards and requirements of its product.
-Once the choice is made, however, the class characteristics of the weapon's barrel will remain consistent; each will have the same number of lands and grooves, with the same approximate width and direction of the twist.
-Although these class characteristics permit the examiner to distinguish one type or brand name of weapon from another, they do not impart individuality to any one barrel; no class characteristic can do this.
-If one could cut a barrel open lengthwise, a careful examination of the interior would reveal the existence of fine lines, or striations, many running the length of the barrel's lands and grooves.
-These striations are impressed into the metal as the negatives of minute imperfections found on the rifling cutter's surface, or they are produced by minute chips of steel pushed against the barrel's inner surface by a moving broach cutter.
+Richard Safferstein also asserts that every firearms manufacturer chooses a rifling process that is best suited to meet the production standards and requirements of its product.
+Once the choice is made, the class characteristics of the weapon's barrel will remain consistent.
+This implies that each will have the same number of lands and grooves, with the same approximate width and direction of twist.
+Although these class characteristics permit the examiner to distinguish one type or brand name of weapon from another, they do not impart individuality to any one barrel as no class characteristic can do this.
+If one could cut a barrel open lengthwise, a careful examination of the interior would reveal the existence of fine lines or striations running through the length of the barrel's lands and grooves.
+These striations are impressed into the metal as the negatives of minute imperfections found on the rifling cutter's surface.
+They are also produced by minute chips of steel pushed against the barrel's inner surface by a moving broach cutter.
 The random distribution and irregularities of these markings are impossible to duplicate exactly in any two barrels.
 No two rifled barrels, even those manufactured in succession, have identical striation markings.
 These striations form the individual characteristics of the barrel (Saferstein, 2018).

-The identification is based on the fact, that the machine on which the weapon parts are made changes and changes shape, therefore, the studies left on the firearms by these parts of the machine are microscopically different, so all the details, despite their similarity, have individuality, which in some cases, it can be seen with the naked eye (Burrard, 1962).
+The identification is based on the fact that the machine on which the weapon parts are made changes shape and the studies left on the firearms by these parts of the machine are microscopically different.
+Therefore, all the details, despite their similarity, have individuality, which can be seen with the naked eye (Burrard, 1962).